Terry Akin, Chief Executive Officer

 Foster received his bachelor's degree from East Carolina University and his master's degree in health services administration from Central Michigan University.

-Preston Hammock, President & COO of Alamance Regional Medical Center
+Preston Hammock, Executive Vice President, Cone Health, and President, Alamance Regional Medical Center

 Preston Hammock serves as President and Chief Operating Officer of Alamance Regional Medical Center.
 He oversees day-to-day operations of the organization.
 He joined Alamance Regional in 2006 serving in various administrative roles and was promoted to President in March 2013.
 Hammock previously served as Vice President and Senior Vice President.